ateucher/quarto-extend-exercises/04-case-study/your-turns/1-add-filter/task.md

-* ?
-Add the `title-slide` partial from eariler

-* Write the `participate.lua` filter to combine the content of the question with boilerplate text:
+Write the `participate.lua` filter to combine the content of the question in the div with class `.participate` with boilerplate text:

 ```markdown
 Answer in our Discord!